github/developer.github.com/content/v3/enterprise/management_console.md

 `license`|`string` | **Required**.
 The path to your *.ghl* license file.
 `package`|`string`|**Required**.
 The path to your *.ghp* license file.
 `settings`| `string`| Optional path to a JSON file containing your installation settings.

+You can find a list of the available settings at the "[Retrieve Current Settings][settings]" docs.

 ### Response